ohmcodes/GUIDE-ONI-MOD-Sample-asset-create-or-update/README.md

   1. Open __*Texture2d*__ and find __*pumpgas_0.png*__ then copy it to your folder with your __*bytes*__ file
   1. Press windows key and search for __*Windows PowerShell*__ run as administrator (optional but better)
   1. Locate your kanimal folder in my case __*C:\Users\<your-user>\Desktop\<your-kanimal-folder>*__
-  1. if you are stuck you check [kanimal guide](https://github.com/skairunner/kanimal-SE#kanim--scml)
+  1. if you are stuck, you can check [kanimal guide](https://github.com/skairunner/kanimal-SE#kanim--scml)
   1. go you your __*pump*__ folder and get the dir location by pressing the dir tab and it will show you the full dir and copy it
   1. in your Windows PowerShell type in: NOTE: change __*<your-user>*__ and __*<your-pump>*__
   ```